seigneur/safeseam/README.md

 -- Create policies
 CREATE POLICY "Allow read access to all users"
-    ON Rooms FOR SELECT, INSERT, UPDATE
+    ON Rooms FOR SELECT
     TO authenticated
     USING (true);

+CREATE POLICY "Allow insert to authenticated users"
+    ON Rooms FOR INSERT
+    TO authenticated
+    WITH CHECK (true);

+CREATE POLICY "Allow update to authenticated users"
+    ON Rooms FOR UPDATE
+    TO authenticated
+    USING (true)
+    WITH CHECK (true);